ethereumjs/ethereumjs-monorepo/packages/tx/docs/classes/eip2930transaction.default.md

 ▸ **raw**(): [*AccessListEIP2930ValuesArray*](../modules/types.md#accesslisteip2930valuesarray)

-Returns a Buffer Array of the raw Buffers of this transaction, in order.
+Returns a Buffer Array of the raw Buffers of the EIP-2930 transaction, in order.

+Format: `[chainId, nonce, gasPrice, gasLimit, to, value, data, accessList, signatureYParity (v), signatureR (r), signatureS (s)]`

 Use `serialize()` to add to block data for `Block.fromValuesArray()`.